-After the primary functional considerations are the style, fit, and comfort considerations of a jacket intended for skiing.
+The primary functional considerations come first.
+But we must also consider the style, fit, and comfort of a ski jacket

 Modular or Single Piece?

-Insulated ski jackets come in two major construction styles.
-Most are all one piece: lightweight lining, insulation, and shell are essentially quilted together.
-Some appealing styles, however, come in a modular construction with a separate waterproof shell and a removable insulating inner jacket.
+Insulated ski jackets come in two primary construction styles.
+Most are a single piece: a lightweight lining, an insulation layer, and a shell is quilted together.
+Many brands, however, offer jackets in modular construction with a separate waterproof shell and a removable insulating inner jacket.
 Modular 3-in-1 style jackets offer greater value and versatility.
-For a given insulating value, traditional construction, for lack of a better term, will be more comfortable, lighter, and more purpose-built, though the modular styles allow for better temperature regulation and more wear options.
-The modular jackets that we reviewed were Patagonia 3-in-1 Snow Shot and the Columbia Whirlibird Interchange.
+A single-piece insulated model will typically be more comfortable, lighter, and more purpose-built for a given insulating value.
+The modular styles allow for better temperature regulation, versatility, and more wear options.

-Some users, especially those coming from hiking or climbing backgrounds, will be attracted to layering systems built around a waterproof shell.
-For those users, look for a generous cut for adding insulation and a helmet underneath, ski specific features like pockets and other accouterments, and great waist, collar, and wrist seals.
-The best shells on the market attach securely to matching pants for functionality that approaches that of a one-piece suit, with none of the drawbacks of a one-piece suit.
+Some users, especially those coming from hiking, camping, or climbing backgrounds, will be attracted to layering systems topped off with a waterproof shell.
+Shell jackets (often called "hardshells"), on their own, offer very little in the way of warmth other than protection from the elements and a very slight amount of insulation.
+It is up to the user to pick and choose the insulation that they will layer underneath (usually with base layers and mid-layers).
+For those users, look for a generous cut for adding insulation and a helmet underneath, ski-specific features like pockets and a powder skirt, and great waist, collar, and wrist seals.
+Some shells on the market attach securely to matching pants for functionality that approaches a one-piece suit.

-Fit is very personal but very important.
-In the internet age, when we purchase even the most intimate of products sight-unseen, confirming fit is a difficult proposition.
-When possible, try your jacket on before purchase.
-When trying on a jacket (or decoding internet reviews and descriptions) consider the typical comfort criteria like torso and arm fit and hem length.
-For skiing and snowboarding, it is key to consider range of motion.
+The fit of a jacket is very personal but very important.
+When we purchase even the most intimate of products sight-unseen in the internet age, confirming fit is still a somewhat difficult proposition.
+Whenever possible, try your jacket on before purchase to be sure.
+When trying on a jacket (or decoding internet reviews and descriptions), consider the typical comfort criteria like the torso and arms fit and hem length.
+For skiing and snowboarding, it is key to consider the range of motion.
 A jacket must remain protective and in place through all sorts of gyrations.
-Longer-than-usual sleeves sewn into the jacket really thoughtfully are the first key.
+Longer-than-usual sleeves sewn into the jacket thoughtfully are the first key.
 Consider the crucial interfaces as well.
-Does the collar protect, stand up, and not rub your face raw?
+The collar should protect your face without rubbing it raw.

-In our extensive testing we have found that the best collars are simple.
-In foul weather, little influences the wearer's comfort like the face/jacket interface.
-If this zone is bulky or rough, you will have a miserable day.
+In our extensive testing, we've found that the best collars are simple.
+In foul weather, few things have a greater influence on the wearer's comfort than the face/jacket interface.
+If this zone is bulky or rough, you may have a miserable day.
 If the forward part of the collar is smooth and svelte, with adequate insulation and a pleasing texture, your face will be happy.
-And a happy face makes for a happy rider.
-Further, as you check out the plethora of jacket options on the market, consider these additional questions.
-Does the hood work with and/or without a helmet?
-Do the cuffs work with the gloves you like to use?
-Do the fabrics have a pleasing texture in the right places?
-In the end, fit is pretty clear right away.
-Try the jacket on and note your first impression.
-Chances are, that tells you exactly what you need to know.
+Furthermore, look at photos to ensure that the hood fits well over a helmet and that the sleeve cuffs fit over gloves.

 Ski Specific Features